 Symptoms of these rare complications include:

-The three main symptoms of sinusitis are nasal obstruction, nasal discharge and facial pain or pressure.
-The vast majority of cases of sinusitis are due to a virus and clear on their own in 7-10 days.
-When symptoms extend beyond 10 days or worsen in severity, evaluation by a health care provider is recommended.
+The vast majority of sinusitis cases are caused by a virus and clear up on their own in 7-10 days.
+When symptoms extend beyond 10 days or worsen in severity, people should see their doctor.